There are a number of potential contributors to intermittent connectivity issues including, but not limited to:

 To troubleshoot light specific information, check the following:

-- For Canary All-in-One, visit Why is my Canary offline?
+- For Canary All-in-One or Canary View, visit Why is my Canary offline?

 - For Canary Flex, visit Why is my Canary Flex offline?